rodekruis/epidemic-risk-assessment/UNIGE_ovitrap/README.md

 There are 3 options:

 #### 1. GEE Code Editor
-1. Using the code editor: https://code.earthengine.google.com/
+Use the code editor: https://code.earthengine.google.com/ Commands are in JavaScript, see documentation here: https://developers.google.com/earth-engine/playground

 #### 2. Python API
 I find the GEE code editor quite cumbersome, so I wrote some code in Python that allows for more flexibility.